Welcome to Volume 9 of Executed to Suppress His Message.

 The Bible tells us that God is holy.
 So if we want to go to heaven and dwell with God, we must overcome sin and learn to conduct our lives in a holy manner.

 But Christian churches have taken this biblical instruction to an unreasonable extreme.
 Preachers tell us that God is angry, jealous and even wrathful toward people who sin — and He wants nothing to do with those who do not repent.
 Furthermore, it’s said that God will eventually cause each and every one of these people to be tortured for all eternity in Hell.

 Therefore, the average Christian believes God is ready to judge and condemn them to eternal torment in Hell, unless they can perform the remarkable achievement of transforming their human nature such that they no longer sin.
 And this belief has a profound negative impact on our state of mind and personal well-being — because deep down inside, we all realize that as flesh-and-blood human beings, we will never stop sinning.

-So Christian preachers try to encourage us, by reminding us how God has provided a sacrifice to cover our sins.
+So Christian preachers try to encourage us, by telling us how God has provided a sacrifice to cover our sins.
 But then after sharing this encouraging information, they always remind us how we cannot rely on Christ’s sacrifice forever: eventually, God will lose patience with our inability to overcome our sinful nature, then He will condemn us to Hell.

 But this book shows how Judas Iscariot — one of the most evil men who ever lived — the man who betrayed our Lord and Savior by helped the Jews put Him to death — was not condemned and sent to Hell!

 1 — Jesus Had a Different Message

 Before we get into the specifics of how God would save Judas Iscariot, we need to understand how Christianity has changed over the last 2,000 years.